 (d) Bidders may participate in an auction by bidding online through Phillips’s online live bidding platform available on our website at www.phillips.com.
 To bid online, bidders must register online at least 24 hours before the start of the auction.
 Online bidding is subject to approval by Phillips’s bid department in our sole discretion.
 As noted in Paragraph 3 above, Phillips encourages online bidders to inspect prior to the auction any lot(s) on which they may bid, and condition reports are available upon request.
 Bidding in a live auction can progress quickly.
 To ensure that online bidders are not placed at a disadvantage when bidding against bidders in the room or on the telephone, the procedure for placing bids through Phillips’s online bidding platform is a one-step process.
 By clicking the bid button on the computer screen, a bidder submits a bid.
 Online bidders acknowledge and agree that bids so submitted are final and may not under any circumstances be amended or retracted.
-During a live auction, when bids other than online bids are placed, they will be displayed on the online bidder’s computer screen as ‘floor,’ ‘phone’ or ‘paddle no’ bids.
-‘Floor’ bids include bids made by the Auctioneer to protect the reserve.
-In the event that an online bid and a ‘floor’ or ‘phone’ bid are identical, the ‘floor’ or ‘phone’ bid will take precedence.
-The next bidding increment is shown for the convenience of online bidders under the bid button.
+During a live auction, when bids other than online bids are placed, they will be displayed on the online bidder’s computer screen as ‘floor’ bids.
+‘Floor’ bids include bids made by the auctioneer to protect the reserve.
+In the event that an online bid and a ‘floor’ or ‘phone’ bid are identical, the ‘floor’ bid may take precedence at the Auctioneer’s discretion.
+The next bidding increment is shown for the convenience of online bidders in the bid button.
 The bidding increment available to online bidders may vary from the next bid actually taken by the Auctioneer, as the Auctioneer may deviate from Phillips’s standard increments at any time at his or her discretion, but an online bidder may only place a bid in a whole bidding increment.
 Phillips’s bidding increments are published in the Guide for Prospective Buyers.

-(e) When making a bid, whether in person, by absentee bid, on the telephone or online, a bidder accepts personal liability to pay the purchase price, as described more fully in Paragraph 6 (a) below, plus all other applicable charges unless it has been explicitly agreed in writing with Phillips before the commencement of the auction that the bidder is acting as agent on behalf of an identified third party acceptable to Phillips and that we will only look to the principal for such payment.
+(e) When making a bid, whether in person, by absentee bid, on the telephone or online, a bidder accepts personal liability to pay the purchase price, as described more fully in Paragraph 6 (a) below, plus all other applicable charges.

 (f) By participating in the auction, whether in person, by absentee bid, on the telephone or online, each prospective buyer represents and warrants that any bids placed by such person, or on such person's behalf, are not the product of any collusive or other anti-competitive agreement and are otherwise consistent with federal and state antitrust law.

-(h) Employees of Phillips and our affiliated companies, including the Auctioneer, may bid at the auction by placing absentee bids so long as they do not know the reserve when submitting their absentee bids and otherwise comply with our employee bidding procedures.
+(i) Employees of Phillips and our affiliated companies, including the auctioneer, may bid at the auction by placing absentee bids so long as they do not know the reserve when submitting their absentee bids and otherwise comply with our employee bidding procedures.

 Conduct of the Auction